 Known as the capital of Samogitia the Telšiai town (pop.
-30 000) hugging the coasts of Mastis lake is interesting for its wooden downtown, relatively authentic main street and main square.
+30 000) hugging the coasts of Mastis lake is interesting for its relatively authentic main street and main square.

-The Telšiai Alka museum that was established in the interwar period is among the best of Lithuania’s museums.
+The Telšiai Alka museum that was established in the interwar period is among the best of Lithuania’s provincial museums.
 It represents art from the Samogitian manors, Samogitian clothes, church art and other things about Samogitia.
-Most of what is shown is of good quality an the museum is well worth a visit.
+Most exhibits are good quality making the museum well worth a visit.

 5 km to the southeast of Telšiai stands Rainiai village, where a chapel marks the place of the infamous 1941 Rainiai massacre when Soviets brutally tortured and murdered at least 73 Lithuanian civilians.